automatisch/automatisch/packages/docs/pages/build-integrations/actions.md

 ## Define actions

-Let's create the `actions/index.ts` file inside of the `thecatapi` folder.
+Create the `actions/index.ts` file inside of the `thecatapi` folder.

 ```typescript
 import mark-cat-image-as-favorite from './mark-cat-image-as-favorite';